 Any sales of substantial amounts of shares of Wellsite's common stock in the public market or the perception that such sales might occur, in connection with the distribution or otherwise, may cause the market price of Wellsite's common stock to decline.
-Upon completion of the distribution, Wellsite expects that it will have an aggregate of approximately million shares of Dover common stock outstanding as of .
+Upon completion of the distribution, Wellsite expects that it will have an aggregate of approximately million shares of its common stock issued and outstanding based upon approximately million shares of Dover common stock outstanding as of .
 These shares will be freely tradeable without restriction or further registration under the U.S. Securities Act of 1933, as amended (the "Securities Act"), unless the shares are owned by one of Wellsite's "affiliates," as that term is defined in Rule 405 under the Securities Act.